scottdgaines/tic-tac-thrones/README.md

 ![2022-09-28 18 22 42](https://user-images.githubusercontent.com/103966650/192911489-84f566ca-7537-41cc-ab60-f5dfeb532302.gif)

 ## Project Context
-I am currently studying Front End Developement at the Turing School of Software and Design.
-This Tic-Tac-Toe app is the final solo project for Mod 1, assigned and completed just 5 weeks into my coding career.
+I am currently studying Front End Developement at the [Turing School of Software and Design](https://turing.edu/).
+This Tic-Tac-Toe app is the final solo project for Mod 1, assigned and completed about 5 weeks into my coding career.

 Goals for this project included: